 Pilot Whales In Fiji

-Common throughout the world’s oceans, the long-finned species live in cold waters only, and the short-finned species prefer warm tropical waters.
+Common throughout the world’s oceans, the long-finned species live in cold waters only, the short-finned species prefers warm tropical waters.

 They are nomads living in open seas usually avoiding shallow coastal waters.

-They are a medium-sized species of whale, growing to about 5 to 6 meters, and can weigh up to 3 tons.
+They are a medium-sized species of whale, growing to about 5 to 6 meters and can weigh in up to 3 tons.

 Short-finned pilot whales (Globicephala macrorhynchus)